 The committee meets with and receives regular reports from the external auditors concerning any matters that arise in connection with the performance of their role, including the adequacy of internal controls.

-The Audit Committee also reviews the Anchor Corporate Governance and Risk Management processes to ensure that they are effective for a listed public company that currently has a small market capitalisation.
+The Audit Committee also reviews the Hastings Corporate Governance and Risk Management processes to ensure that they are effective for a listed public company appropriate to its market capitalisation.